JBGruber/rollama/paper/paper.md

 affiliations:
  - name: University of Amsterdam
    index: 1
- - name: Johannes Gutenberg University Mainz
+ - name: Goethe University Frankfurt
    index: 2
-date: 09 March 2024
+date: 11 March 2024
 bibliography: paper.bib
 ---

 # Summary
+`rollama` is an R package that wraps the Ollama API, which allows you to run different Generative Large Language Models (GLLM)[^1] locally.
+The package makes it easy to use Ollama for annotating textual or imagine data with open-source models.

 # Statement of need

-As researchers embrace the next revolution in computational social science, the arrival of generative large language models (gLLM)[^1], we need open source alternatives to not fall into an reproducibility trap or make ourselves and our research projects too dependent on services offered by for-profit companies.
+As researchers embrace the next revolution in computational social science, the arrival of GLLM, there is a critical need for open-source alternatives.
+This need arises to avoid falling into a reproducibility trap or becoming overly dependent on services offered by for-profit companies.

-- people started using OpenAI's API to GPT models to annotate text [e.g., @GilardiChatGPT2023; @He_Lin_et_al._2023]
-- However, this comes with several shortcomings [@Spirling_2023; @weber2023evaluation]
+After the release of ChatGPT, researchers began utilizing OpenAI's API to annotate textual data with the aid of GPT models  [e.g., @GilardiChatGPT2023; @He_Lin_et_al._2023].
+However, this approach presents several shortcomings, including privacy and replication issues associated with relying on proprietary models [@Spirling_2023; @weber2023evaluation].

-Luckily, since gLLMs were popularized by OpenAI's ChatGPT a little more than a year ago, a large and active alliance of open source communities and tech companies have made considerable efforts to provide open models that rival or sometimes surpass proprietary ones.
+Fortunately, since GLLMs were popularized by OpenAI's ChatGPT a little more than a year ago, a large and active alliance of open-source communities and technology companies has made considerable efforts to provide open models that rival, and sometimes surpass, proprietary ones.

+One method of utilizing open models involves downloading them from a platform known as Hugging Face and setting them up.
+However, there is now software available that facilitates access to these models in an environment, allowing users to simply specify the model or models they wish to use.
+This can be done locally on one's computer, and the software is called Ollama.

 [^1]: Also referred to generative AI or Generative Pre-trained Transformer (GPT).